Summer Arts Clinic

 - Develop new artistic skills and explore existing ones

-- Meet and collaborate with a community of peers with multiple and diverse artistic voices and interests
+- Meet and collaborate with a community of peers with multiple artistic voices and interests

 - Explore education and career opportunities in the arts